-By building this blinkie, we hope you have a lot of fun, as well as learn how easy it is to assemble and solder a circuit, as well as gain a desire to learn more!
+By upgrading this blinkie, we hope you have a lot of fun, as well as learn how easy it is to assemble and solder a circuit, as well as gain a desire to learn more!

-This kit contains two circuit boards - one with the battery clips, and one without.
 First, open up the kit and review the contents.
 Looking from left to right, and top to bottom there should be the following parts: